Bilel El Hamzaoui: Career

 He made his professional debut for Angers in the 2–0 win against Metz on 20 December 2011, coming on as a substitute for Claudiu Keserü.
 During the 2012–13 season, he had a loan spell with Le Poiré-sur-Vie.

 Personal life

-El Hamzaoui was born in France and is of Moroccan descent.
+El Hamzaoui was born in France and is Moroccan by descent.
+He acquired French nationality on 10 November 2003, through the collective effect of his parents' naturalization.